What Is a Sputum Fungal Smear?

 - Using the magnifying glass, the doctor can see into the lungs and use the scope to remove a sample of your sputum.

-- A nurse will attend you during and after the procedure until you are fully awake.
+- A nurse will monitor you during and after the procedure until you are fully awake.

 - For safety, you should have someone else drive you home.

-Later, a susceptibility test may also be ordered to determine the best antifungal agent for treating the infection.
-The susceptibility test is done on the microorganisms themselves, grown from the original sputum sample you provided.
+Later, your doctor may also order a susceptibility test to determine the best antifungal agent for treating the infection.
+This test is done on the microorganisms themselves, grown from the original sputum sample you provided.

 During treatment, your doctor may collect more sputum samples and have them tested to make sure your medicines are working to eradicate the fungi.